pseale/hot-takes-blog/content/posts/terraform-data-block-apocalypse.md

 ##### Spicy Peppers Rating System | 🌶 | One Pepper: Bold and Zesty; Potentially Misinformation

-### Summary: Terraform for Dummies
+### Summary: Data Blocks for Dummies

 You (yes, **you**) are the dummy if you're using Terraform's `data` blocks.
-Every resource that relies on a data block is in danger of being `replaced` because the data block is `read during apply`, and any resource dependent on that data block will be replaced (`forces replacement`).
+Every resource that relies on a data block is in danger of being replaced, because data blocks are evaluated after apply.
+It's just a matter of time.

 Sounds apocalyptic, right?
 Yes, it is.
-Sure, my infrastructure is resilient!
+And sure, my infrastructure is resilient!
 But let's not delete **the entire Kubernetes cluster**, okay?

 I know the summary above didn't make sense, so read on.

 ### Data blocks explained

 Data blocks, or [Data sources](https://www.terraform.io/language/data-sources) in Hashicorp's parlance, are conveniences that allow you to get at information.
 I'll refer to them as data blocks because in the code they are a `data {}` block.
-For a better explanation, read the [Hashicorp docs](https://www.terraform.io/language/data-sources)--they're pretty good.
+Hashicorp docs provide a [a good overview](https://www.terraform.io/language/data-sources).

 As I've discovered, data blocks are convenient right up until Terraform wants to replace **the entire Kubernetes cluster**.
 Did I mention it was **the entire Kubernetes cluster**?
 Not a node pool, no, **the entire Kubernetes cluster**.